 The CMIP5 Task Force was initiated in November 2011 and ran through October 2014.

 MAPP Task Force Concept and Terms of Reference

 Co-Lead: Eric Maloney, Colorado State University

 - To view the full Participants list, please visit the Participants page.

 - Members Only

-You can download a pdf version of the current projects under the CMIP5 Task Force here.
+You can download a pdf version of the funded research projects that were organized under the CMIP5 Task Force here.

 - Preliminary results from the CMIP5 Task Force were presented at the WCRP Workshop on CMIP5 Model Analysis, 5-9 March 2012 Honolulu, Hawaii, USA.